logo.jpeg - 8KbVISITORS' GALLERY

 HOFNER MODEL 461

 The one with two "Seal" soundholes and a third oval one adjacent to the neck.
-Usually finished in beautiful black lacquer, but not always...see below!
-Good quality guitars, made between 1951 and 1964.
+Many were finished in beautiful black lacquer, but Hofner seem also to have used the full colour palette on this model...see below!
+Good quality guitars, made between 1952 and 1964.

 HOFNER MODEL 462